A UXer with an MBA, because UX is serious business

 Why the MBA?

-A background in science
+A background in PSYCHOLOGY, design, + business

-While at UNO, I also studied graphic design and studio art.
-Let's just say I changed my major three times and had a LOT of credits.
+My backgrounds in psychology and graphic design have instilled in me a deep appreciation for research and a science-driven approach to problem-solving.
 I am a science nerd who is also a trained designer and artist, with a business degree.
 A trifecta of awesomeness, if you will.

 The 100-foot view